htried/opioid-journalism/README.md

 Ivy Scott is a 2021 Brown University graduate who studied international journalism and French.
 Her writing has appeared in The Providence Journal and The Boston Globe.<br><br>

 <img src="html/img/colleen_cronin.jpg" width="300"><br>
 Colleen Cronin is a 2021 graduate from Brown University who concentrated in English on the non-fiction track.
-Colleen was previously the Editor-in-Chief of The Brown Daily Herald and is currently a freelance journalist working for the Daily Dot and the Boston Globe.
+Colleen was previously the Editor-in-Chief of The Brown Daily Herald and is currently a freelance journalist working for The Daily Dot and The Boston Globe.
 <br><br>

 <img src="html/img/greer_brigham.jpg" width="300"><br>